jarnobogaert9/private-blockchain/README.md

 In this folder you can find two more folders called: `geth` & `keystore`.

 `Geth` will containt all the blockchain data and `keystore` all the keys.

+> In `'geth-node/data'` you have an example of the `'privatechain-data'` folder and the `'privatechain.json'` file.
+(The reason this folder and file is in a separate `'data'` folder is that it is easier to map this folder into a Docker container.)

 ### 3. Create accounts in our Blockchain